juanmoreira20/Controlled-Rotative-Solar-Panel/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-However, even with the new efficient results, removing the overshoot, we must use a limit to our voltage input to a -24 to 24, using a saturation that is provided whithin the I-PD block, resulting in the following wind-up effect:
+However, even with the new efficient results removing the overshoot, we must use a limit to our voltage input to a -24 to 24, using a saturation that is provided whithin the I-PD block, resulting in the following wind-up effect:

 ![image](https://user-images.githubusercontent.com/95920281/191589074-b8a6d653-1194-46aa-b8d5-3b51ac0c5dc6.png)